wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

     LOGGING_LEVEL=WARNING
     ```

-    To change the username/password for the wis2box FTP service, edit the file `ftp.env` and update `FTP_USER` and `FTP_PASS`
+    To change the username/password for the wis2box FTP service, edit the file `ftp.env` and update `FTP_USER` and `FTP_PASS`.

-    If you you update your storage-credentials from the default minio/minio123, you will also need to update the values in `ftp.env`
+    If you you update your storage credentials from the default `minio`/`minio123`, you will also need to update the values in `ftp.env`.

     See [wis2box-ftp documentation](https://docs.wis2box.wis.wmo.int/en/latest/user/data-ingest.html#wis2box-ftp) for more information on how to use the wis2box-ftp service.